'We're going to be better': how Leeds Rhinos are tackling a killer flaw

 “The other nine games, we put ourselves in a position where we could have and should have won all of them.
 I feel like lack of conditioning let us down and we couldn’t play a full 80 minutes.”

-Rhinos resumed training in November and Arthur has been able to work on things he didn’t have time to address last term, he added.
-“When I arrived, in that 10 weeks it was hard to make a heap of changes,” the coach said.
+Rhinos resumed training in November and pre-season has given Arthur an opportunity to work on things he didn’t have time to address last term.
+He added: “When I arrived, in that 10 weeks it was hard to make a heap of changes.

 “I just wanted to tweak a couple of things here or there, but having a pre-season and being around them five days a week, long days, getting them strong and fit and learning about how we want to play, that time has definitely helped.